Alessandro1103/obsidian/Vault1/Zettelkasten/Descriptors.md

 ![[Screenshot from 2024-06-06 16-27-02.png|150]]

 In order to find the best keypoint we look at the neighbors, 8 in the same level, and 9 in the plane upper and down (each), so we ends in 26 neighbors.
 It's like using a window of 3x3x3.
+If that pixel is a local min/max then it is a candidate for keypoint.

 #### Illumination-thresholding